Mitt Romney triumphs in Utah Senate primary runoff, in latest win for Trump-backed candidate

 The White House went all-in to support McMaster, with Trump and Vice President Mike Pence campaigning on his behalf in recent days.

 In New York, another Trump-backed candidate, Rep. Dan Donovan, prevailed over the comeback candidacy of Michael Grimm.
-And in a shocking result, Democratic Rep. Joe Crowley, a fierce Trump critic and chairman of the influential House Democratic Caucus, was summarily unseated by Alexandria Ocasio-Cortez.

 Grimm, who had been convicted for tax fraud, was considered a liability in the district in November for Republicans.

+And in a shocking result, 10-term Democratic Rep. Joe Crowley, a fierce Trump critic and chairman of the influential House Democratic Caucus, was summarily unseated by far-left 28-year-old candidate Alexandria Ocasio-Cortez.

-And in Maryland, incumbent Sen. Ben Cardin won the Democratic nomination for his bid to earn a third term, beating far-left convicted leaker Chelsea Manning and six others.
+In Maryland, incumbent Sen. Ben Cardin won the Democratic nomination for his bid to earn a third term, beating far-left convicted leaker Chelsea Manning and six others.

 Fox News' Alex Pappas, Kaitlyn Schallhorn and The Associated Press contributed to this report.